-We were heading to Southern France and decided to do what we didn't do last time- cross the Millau Viaduct in a motorhome!
+We were heading to Southern France on our France road trip and decided to do what we didn’t do last time- cross the Millau Viaduct in a motorhome!
 (Top tip- you can also cross in a car or on motorbike- so this post will help you too! 🙂 )

 Heading to the Millau Bridge

-We set off for Menton late on Friday afternoon, which was later than planned but couldn't be helped.
+We set off for southern France (maybe Avignon, maybe Menton) late on Friday afternoon, which was later than planned but couldn’t be helped.
 Happily, rush hour in central France is nowhere near the chaos of Southern England, and we plodded along quite nicely.

 We have a new motorbike trailer for this adventure – it’s got a solid base and suspension, which is the ultimate luxury.
 So far, it’s going very well and apparently doesn’t bounce as much as our old one.
 Time (and miles!) will tell.